Which place is cheaper, Aix-en-Provence or Avignon?

 Avignon usually gets more rain in July than Aix-en-Provence.
 Avignon gets 31 mm (1.2 in) of rain, while Aix-en-Provence receives 14 mm (0.6 in) of rain this time of the year.

 In the autumn, Avignon is around the same temperature as Aix-en-Provence.
-Typically, the autumn temperatures in Avignon in October are around 16°C (61°F), and Aix-en-Provence is about 16°C (61°F).
+Typically, the autumn temperatures in Avignon in October average around 16°C (61°F), and Aix-en-Provence averages at about 16°C (61°F).

 People are often attracted to the plentiful sunshine in Aix-en-Provence this time of the year.
 Avignon usually receives less sunshine than Aix-en-Provence during autumn.
 Avignon gets 178 hours of sunny skies, while Aix-en-Provence receives 205 hours of full sun in the autumn.